Simplifying e-commerce journeys across multiple user profiles

 Key Results

-• Clarified product access rules
+• Made complex product access rules easier to understand.

-• Guided product discovery
+• Product discovery experience

 Context